Lodge: A Coarse to Fine Diffusion Network for Long Dance Generation Guided by the Characteristic Dance Primitives: Related Works

 The traditional motion-graph based methods \cite{ofli2011learn2dance, manfre2016automatic, berman2015kinetic} address this task as a similarity-based retrieval problem, which limits the diversity and creativity of generations.
 In recent years, deep learning models have gained significant prominence, yielding aesthetically appealing outcomes.
 In sequence-based methods, LSTM \cite{hochreiter1997long} and Transformer~\cite{transformer} networks are commonly employed.
 These networks typically take as input music and the preceding dance sequence, predicting the subsequent dance in an autoregressive manner.
 Li et al. propose FACT\cite{aist++}, which inputs music and seed motions into a Transformer network, generating new dance frame by frame in an autoregressive manner, but challenges such as error accumulation and motion freezing~\cite{music2dance} phenomena persist.
 Based on VQ-VAE, Bailando incorporates a reinforcement learning-based action evaluator to optimize rhythm, while TM2D encodes the text-paired motion and music-paired dance into a shared codebook to achieve semantically controllable dance generation.
 The advantages of VQ-VAE lie in its ability to maintain a pre-trained codebook, ensuring the motion quality of decoded dance sequences.
 But the codebook also limits dance diversity and hinders the network's generalization.
 The Generative Adversarial Network (GAN) consists of a generator and a discriminator, engaged in adversarial training to produce realistic data.
 MNET \cite{kim2022brand} proposes a transformer-based dance generator and a multi-genre dance discriminator network to generate realistic dance clips and achieve genre control.
 However, these GAN-based methods suffer from mode collapse and training instability.

-In recent years, with the rapid development of neural networks~\cite{SD,li2024exploring,yang2023using,dong2023entity,zhang2021lightweight}, Diffusion makes significant strides in tasks such as image, video, and motion generation~\cite{ho2022imagen,ma2023follow,ma2022visual,ma2023magicstick,he2024strategic,he2023reti,he2024weakly,he2023camouflaged,SunN0JWN23,xu2023chain,huang2023humannorm}.
-FineDance\cite{finedance} and EDGE\cite{edge} introduce Diffusion to generate diverse and high-quality dance clips of seconds, but they only focus on detailed dance clips and cannot quickly generate long-term dance movements that conform to the overall choreography rules.
+In recent years, with the rapid development of neural networks~\cite{SD,li2024exploring,yang2023using,dong2023entity,zhang2021lightweight}, Diffusion-based methods make significant strides in tasks such as image, video, and motion generation~\cite{ho2022imagen,ma2023follow,ma2022visual,ma2023magicstick,he2024strategic,he2023reti,SunN0JWN23,xu2023chain}.
+FineDance\cite{finedance} and EDGE\cite{edge} introduce Diffusion to generate diverse and high-quality dance clips of seconds, but they only focus on local motion quality of detailed dance clips and cannot quickly generate long-term dance movements that conform to the overall choreography rules.